bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/rains-and-kathina.md

 Preliminary duties, then *ñatti*:

-> ‘Suṇantu me *āyasmanto*, ajja pavāraṇā paṇṇarasī, yad'āyasmantānaṃ
+> ‘Suṇantu me *āyasmanto*, ajja pavāraṇā paṇṇarasī, yad'āyasmantānaṁ
-> pattakallaṃ, mayaṃ aññamaññaṃ pavāreyyāma.’
+> pattakallaṁ, mayaṁ aññamaññaṁ pavāreyyāma.’

 '*Sirs, may you listen to me.
 Today is the pavāraṇā on the 15th (day of the fortnight).
 If there is complete preparedness of the ven. ones, we should invite